Scale Patterns For Melodic Displacement Of A Scale Pattern.

-Following example shows how this works.
+The following example shows how this works.

 The example shows how a 4-note melodic pattern shifts when played over a 5 event rhythmic grouping.

-Here’s a couple more rhythms to get you started.
+Here are a couple more rhythms to get you started.

-Combining any of the 8 pentatonic scale shapes with any of the 12 rhythms, should keep you busy for many hours a day of practice this upcoming week.
+Combining any of the 8 pentatonic scale shapes with any of the 12 rhythms should keep you busy for many hours a day of practice this upcoming week.